Rapptz/discord.py/docs/api.rst

         The system message denoting that a pinned message has been added to a channel.

-.. class:: ServerRegion
+.. class:: GuildRegion

-    Specifies the region a :class:`Server`'s voice server belongs to.
+    Specifies the region a :class:`Guild`'s voice server belongs to.

     .. attribute:: us_west